Some Of The Oldest Ice In The Arctic Is Now Breaking Apart

 And while the Greenland ice breakup may be out of sight, for polar scientists, it's not out of mind.

 It's another shift in the Arctic environment caused by warming.
-And scientists point out that the Arctic environment — its ocean currents, ice floes, and wind patterns — affects the jet stream, which in turn influences the weather people get across the Northern Hemisphere.
+And scientists point out that the Arctic environment — its ocean currents, ice floes and wind patterns — affects the jet stream, which in turn influences the weather that people get across the Northern Hemisphere.